Skip to main content

 Succession planning for insurance agencies

 The viability of an insurance agency is often contingent upon having strong leadership.
 Senior leaders devote their time and effort to driving revenue today while building the value of their organization.
-Despite this, many insurance agencies overlook perhaps one of the most important elements of fostering long-term success—business succession planning.
-Nationwide’s recent Agency Forward research found that a little more than half (55%) of agents have a succession plan in place.
+They also help navigate top business challenges, which, according to recent Nationwide research includes inflation, reaching new customers and high interest rates.
+One challenge many insurance agencies overlook is perhaps one of the most important elements of fostering long-term success—business succession planning.
+Nationwide’s recent research found that roughly 1 in 3 of principal agents are now expecting to retire later than they did just one year ago, and 33 percent feel unprepared.1 Given these challenges and changing plans, it’s especially important to prioritize succession planning.

 What is succession planning?